 Love is in the air, as the Hebrew month of Av brings us the ancient Jewish holiday of Tu B’Av.
 The holiday occurs on the 15th day of Av, and it presents a time for expressing love to others.

 Other Jewish definitions of love come from the Torah: love your neighbor as yourself, and honor your parents and elders or community.
 For kids, love is understood through actions (hugs, kisses), and helping or good deeds.
-You can find celebrate Tu B'Av in lots of different ways, including, sending love to friends who live far away, bringing soup to a sick neighbor, or doing a service project together to show love for your community.
+You can share the lov on Tu B'Av in lots of different ways, including: sending love to friends who live far away, bringing soup to a sick neighbor, or doing a service project together to show love for your community.

 Celebrating Tu B'Av